Buryats: History

 Historically, the territories around Lake Baikal belonged to Mongolia, Buryats were subject to Tüsheet Khan and Setsen Khan of Khalkha Mongolia.
 When the Russians expanded into Transbaikalia (eastern Siberia) in 1609, the Cossacks found only a small core of tribal groups speaking a Mongol dialect called Buryat and paying tribute to the Khalkha.
 However, they were powerful enough to compel the Ket and Samoyed peoples on the Kan and the Evenks on the lower Angara to pay tribute.
-The ancestors of most modern Buryats were speaking a variety of Turkic-Tungusic dialects at that time.
+According to Bowles, the ancestors of most modern Buryats were speaking a variety of Turkic-Tungusic dialects at that time.
+However, according to the Russian researcher Nanzatov, the Tungusic and Turkic groups then lived on the outskirts of the Buryat area.
+They were small fragments assimilated by the Buryat population.
 In addition to genuine Buryat-Mongol tribes (Bulagad, Khori, Ekhired, Khongoodor) that merged with the Buryats, the Buryats also assimilated other groups, including some Oirats, the Khalkha, Tungus (Evenks) and others.
 The Khori-Barga had migrated out of the Barguzin eastward to the lands between the Greater Khingan and the Argun.
 Around 1594, most of them fled back to the Aga and Nerchinsk in order to escape subjection by the Daurs.

 The Russians reached Lake Baikal in 1643 but the Buryats resisted them and their forces.
 The Buryats were defeated, though they attempted to revolt a few times.
 These revolts were suppressed.
 The territory and people were formally annexed to the Russian state by treaties in 1689 and 1727, when the territories on both the sides of Lake Baikal were separated from Mongolia.

 Consolidation of modern Buryat tribes and groups took place under the conditions of the Russian state.
 From the middle of the 17th century to the beginning of the 20th century, the Buryat population increased from 77,000 (27,700–60,000) to 300,000.
 Another estimate of the rapid growth in people referring to themselves as Buryat is based on the clan list names paying tribute in the form of a sable-skin tax.
 This indicates a population of about 77,000 in 1640 rising to 157,000 in 1823 and more than a million by 1950.

 The historical roots of the Buryat culture are related to the Mongolic peoples.
 After Buryatia was incorporated into Russia, it was exposed to two traditions – Buddhism and Orthodox Christianity.
 Buryats west of Lake Baikal and Olkhon (Irkut Buryats), are more "Russified", and they soon abandoned nomadism for agriculture, whereas the eastern (Transbaikal) Buryats are closer to the Khalkha, may live in yurts and are mostly Buddhists.
 In 1741, the Tibetan branch of Buddhism was recognized as one of the official religions in Russia, and the first Buryat datsan (Buddhist monastery) was built.